 It is the policy of the University not to call students as witnesses at internal hearings if possible.
-In the event an investigating officer, an employee or their representative(s) wishes to approach a outcomes.
+In the event an investigating officer, an employee or their representative(s) wishes to approach a student with a view to securing a witness statement or other testimonial, permission must be sought in writing from the Dean of School.